RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/README.md

 The ASM file to compute the sum of numbers from 1 to n can be viewed at the start, under the "Editor" tab.

-[Click here](https://github.com/aditikhare11/RISC-V-Core/blob/master/Makerchip%20Codes/Core%20with%20testbench) to view to design.
+[Click here](https://github.com/RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/blob/master/Day_4/Codes/Testbench.v) to view the complete RISC-V CPU Core design, without pipeline, with testbench included..

 ## C. Pipelining the RISC-V CPU Core